 Acoustic Design and Speaker Placement in Restaurants

-Acoustic design is the art of ensuring the good noises get heard, and the poor ones are easier to ignore.
+Acoustic design is the art of ensuring that good noises get heard, and the poor ones are easier to ignore.
 Filling the space with things like soft cushions and curtains can help to reduce excessive noise, while using insulation between noisy spaces (like kitchens) and quieter spaces (like dining areas) can help, too.

 If you still deal with things like noisy spots, adding sound diffusers can ensure that the music plays equally in all spaces.